- Off road parking

 A cosy stone-built cottage tucked away in a peaceful courtyard position, yet only 5 minutes' walk from the centre of Betws-y-Coed with its shops, pubs and restaurants.
 Tastefully restored by the owners to offer accommodation of a high standard, Royal Oak Farm Cottage provides a wonderful holiday retreat.
 The owners live in the nearby farmhouse and personally welcome visitors.
 A superb base for exploring Snowdonia at any time of year!

 All ground floor.
 One double bedroom with en-suite shower room with shower, basin and WC.
 Cosy beamed living room with kitchen, dining area and sitting area electric fire.

 Electric radiators and electric fire in sitting room.
-Electric cooker, microwave, fridge, washing machine, TV, DVD, WiFi.
+Electric cooker, microwave, fridge, washer/dryer, TV, DVD, WiFi.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Ample off road parking.
 Slate patio/sitting area with garden furniture.
 Sorry, no pets and no smoking.
 Shops and pubs 5 mins.

 - Last minute

 About the location